Lagden's bushshrike: Taxonomy

-There are two disjunct populations, classified as separate subspecies: Malaconotus lagdeni lagdeni, from eastern Sierra Leone, through Liberia, Ivory Coast and southern Ghana to western Togo, and Malaconotus lagdeni centralis, in the Albertine Rift montane forests in Uganda.
+There are two disjunct populations, classified as separate subspecies: Malaconotus lagdeni lagdeni, from eastern Sierra Leone, through Liberia, Ivory Coast and southern Ghana to western Togo, and Malaconotus lagdeni centralis, in the Albertine Rift montane forests.
 The western subspecies has more orange tinge on the underparts while the central African subspecies has none.

 Description

 Lagden's bushshrike is a stocky bird some 23 cm long with a heavy black bill.
 The adult male and female are similar in plumage.
 The upper parts, including the wings and tail, are olive-green, and the head is dark grey.
 The underparts are yellow, sometimes tinged orange on the breast.
 The tail is edged with yellow.
 The legs are bluish grey.

 Juveniles have duller plumage overall, with brownish upperparts yellow or white underparts, sometimes with some streaking, and a grey-brown bill.

 It can be distinguished from the fiery-breasted bushshrike as the latter species has a much redder breast and light grey head.

 The call has been described as a hoop hoop or a toot toot....
 Others have said it is a "bell note" call, like the grey-headed bushshrike but at a higher pitch.
 This avian vocalization has been described using the odd consonant-filled word "Chrrrr".
 (Note: Which is also designated as a camel driver command, and the "courting call of a Gecko."
 Still other observers and ornithologists describe the song differently.)
 Recordings of the calls exist.

 Loud flapping ("fripping") of wings commonly associated.